Bernard-Dugas/r.diag/README.md

  will be either the CCCma or CMC/RPN formats.
 These two executable are in general automatically generated as hard-links.
 The first version of the converter was created by the Ouranos Consortium from 2003 to 2006.
-Note tha a .txt documentation file for the converter is also available in the man/pdoc directory.
+Note that a .txt documentation file for the converter is also available in the man/pdoc directory.

+ The default Makefile target ("allbin") attempts to generate the libraries and executables, after checking that the initial setup has been done.
+The "all" target includes the "allbin" and "document" targets.
+The "export" target copies the final products to the parent directory.
+The working directory that holds the package is assumed to be just that, somewhere users may not be too confortable.
+ The package implicitely assumes that make=gmake.

  To generate the toolkit executable, the RPN/CMC development environment has to be installed and active (see mfvalin/rmnlib on github.com).
 As